-A good correlation has been found between overexpression results determined by IHC and amplification determined by FISH (over 90% concordance).
-The limiting factor is undoubtedly cost (ratio of 1 to 3 between an "authorized" IHC and a FISH assay) and experience in performing the tests (20).
-In parallel, it is important to consider the variability affecting IHC results, due to the differing sensitivities of the antibodies used, different methods of fixing tumor tissue samples and variations in interpretation of the test (38).
+A good correlation has been found between overexpression results determined by IHC and the amplification determined by FISH (over 90% concordance).
+The limiting factors are undoubtedly cost (ratio of 1 to 3 between an "authorized" IHC and a FISH assay) and experience in performing the tests (20).
+In parallel, it is important to consider the variability affecting IHC results, due to differing sensitivity of the antibodies used, different methods of fixing tumor tissue samples and variations in interpretation of the test (38).